andredesousa/angular-ngapimock/README.md

 ## Build

-Run `ng build` to build the project.
+Use `npm run build` to build the project.
 The build artifacts will be stored in the `dist/app/` directory.

 ## Further help